 Hey beginners, don’t be intimidated by oil painting — especially when you have the fundamentals right here for you!
 Here we talk about one of the cornerstones of oil painting: brushes.
 What kinds there are, how to use them and how to take care of them.

-Below you’ll gain an overview of some of the basic materials you’ll need, including brushes for oil painting and tips for cleaning them, pulled directly from her book Discover Oil Painting.
+Jump into this overview of some of the basic know-how you’ll need, including recommended brushes for oil painting and tips for cleaning them.
 Enjoy!

 Brushes For Oil Painting